kenalba/linkage/README.md

 ## 🎨 Game Rules

-Find groups of four items that share something in common.
+Find groups of four items that share something in common (just like NYT Connections).
 Each game has:
 - 16 words arranged in a 4x4 grid
 - 4 categories with 4 words each
 - Color-coded difficulty levels (Yellow easiest, Purple hardest)